 The new Star Wars films are getting a lot of people excited thanks to the brand new, super cool characters they are introducing, expanding the Star Wars universe for its fans in some interesting ways.

-While all non-film materials were recently stricken from the official Star Wars record books, with all games, comics, TV shows and more branded non-canon by LucasFilm, here at T3 Towers we believe that a lot of good has come out the Star Wars extended universe and it deserves to be celebrated.
-Here we round up but a few of the excellent character additions that can be found in Star Wars games, books, comics and TV shows.
+While all non-film materials were stricken from the official Star Wars record books, with all games, comics, TV shows and more branded non-canon by LucasFilm, here at T3 we believe that a lot of good has come out the Star Wars extended universe and it deserves to be celebrated along with Rogue One, The Last Jedi and more.

 Cad Bane (Clone Wars TV show)

 When it comes to iconic bounty hunters, you'd think a certain Mr Fett would have that niche sown up good and proper - but then along comes Clone Wars and spits out the infamous galactic cowboy, Cad Bane.
 Ruthless, cunning and a match for even the most masterly of Jedi, Bane is so awesome it's practically illegal.